MichaelCurrin/next-quickstart/docs/deploy.md

 ## Build app

-Build the app for production.
+Build the app for production to the `.next` directory.

 ```sh
 $ npm run build
 ```

 Preview the prod build with a dev server.
+This supports hybrid pages, serving both statically generated and server-side rendered pages.

 ```sh
 $ npm start
 ```

-Or simply this to run both:
+Or simply this I've added, to run both in a sequence:

 ```sh
 $ npm run prod